newhuo-tech/sg-docs/source/index.html.md

 If you have any other questions on API, you can contact us by below ways:

 - Join official **QQ** group (Huobi Global Spot API, **1160839820**).
 Please tell your UID and programming language in your join request, and you can join the group after the group administrator has approved it.
-- Contact customer support from Help Center or send email to [support@huobigroup.com](mailto:support@huobigroup.com).
+- Contact customer support from Help Center or send email to [customersupport@huobi.sg](mailto:customersupport@huobi.sg).

 If you encounter API errors, please use below template in your feedback: